The Regular Expression tool uses regular expression syntax to parse, match, or replace data.

 - Enter your Regular Expression.
 The drop down provides common regular expressions that you may need while creating your expression.
-For additional help, see Complete Perl RegEx syntax.
+More information can be found on the website Perl Regular Expression Syntax.

 - Select the Output Method to use when parsing.
 Then configure the related Properties.

 Case Insensitive: Selected by default.
 Searches do not distinguish between uppercase and lowercase letters.